Microorganisms

 These are parasites of epithelial cells, which are the cells that recover surfaces, like skin, or in this specific case, GI tissues.

-Rabbits have to common ways of getting infected:
+Rabbits have two common ways of getting infested:

 1. By eating: wild fresh plants like grass can contain the Oocytes (eggs) of coccidian species.

-Coccidian infections inhibit or hypertrophy the cells they infect, leading to nutrient malabsorption, anaemia, hypoprotenemia, and dehydration, amongst other things.
+Coccidian infestations inhibit or hypertrophy the cells they infest, leading to nutrient malabsorption, anaemia, hypoprotenemia, and dehydration, amongst other.

-An intestinal coccidiosis can develop general sickness symptoms like lack of appetite and depression, and also includes weight loss, abdominal pain and sometimes diarrhoea.
-This makes the mucous membranes pale and watery.
+An intestinal coccidiosis can develop general sickness symptoms (non-specific symptoms) like lack of appetite and depression, and the infestation itself causes weight loss, abdominal pain and diarrhoea, possibly haemorrhagic, due to the damage caused to the intestinal walls.

-Intestinal coccidiosis mainly affects rabbits from 6 weeks to 5 months old, and is attributed to stress and/or immunosuppression.
+Intestinal coccidiosis mainly affect rabbits from 6 weeks to 5 months old, and is attributed to stress and/or a weak immune response.

-Young rabbits can be very susceptible to Coccidian species.
-Eimeria stiedai is one of them, which causes damage by obstructing the bile ducts and causing fibrosis in the liver (the liver tissue gets tick or scarred) leading into hepatic damage.
-This leads to diarrhoea, weight loss, jaundice (due to the liver damage), ascites (liquid retention in the abdomen), and slowed growth.
+Young rabbits can be very susceptible to Coccidian species, Eimeria stiedai being one of them.
+This genus causes damage by obstructing the hepatic bile ducts and causing liver fibrosis (the liver tissue gets thick or scarred) leading to hepatic damage.
+It develops into diarrhoea, weight loss, jaundice (due to the liver damage), ascites (liquid retention in the abdomen), and slowed growth in younger individuals.

-The worst news is that treatment is life-long and it is not definitive.
-Coccidiosis has been seen to relapse after a week or two, and only rabbits that were infected recently have a chance of recovery.
-Treatment does not guarantee that the rabbit will not succumb to the disease, and Coccidia can slowly become resistant of the preventive medicine that can be given to rabbits.
+Treatment does not guarantee that the rabbit will not succumb to the disease, and Coccidia can slowly become resistant of the preventive medicine that can be given to rabbits, usually specific anti-parasite for coccidia.

 If you want to learn more about Coccidia and coccidiosis you can see: